 These are all important issues that need desperately to be discussed.
 These are conversations that are crucial to humanity’s collective progress.
 Being able to speak freely about them is the only way we will be able to find new solutions; new ideas and new paths to answers.

 Instead, the conversations on these crucial topics are being shut down by the Mr. As of the world, through the mass discrediting of any and all who dare to disagree.

-In order to keep these conversations going, anyone with a slightly differing opinion must first accept the fact that they will be labeled a bigot, not just once by one person, but relentlessly and incessantly by countless people who seem never to stop materializing no matter what efforts are taken to avoid said people.
-It will be to the extent that it becomes the norm; it becomes so commonplace for you to be labeled a bigot that no one even remembers why you’ve been labeled one in the first place.
-From this point forward, it won’t matter if you find the solution to world hunger, or the cure for cancer.
+In order to keep these conversations going, anyone with a slightly differing opinion must first accept the fact that they will be labelled a bigot, not just once by one person, but relentlessly and incessantly by countless people who seem never to stop materializing no matter what efforts are taken to avoid said people.
+It will be to the extent that it becomes the norm; it becomes so commonplace for you to be labelled a bigot that no one even remembers why you’ve been labelled one in the first place.
+From this point forward, it won’t matter if you find the solution to world hunger or the cure for cancer.
 You will forever be a bigot to a large number of people whose tireless voices are always with you, lurking in every corner of your life chanting their mantra… bigot, bigot, bigot.